open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

 3. The first character must be non-numeric, non-space, non-punctuation
 4. Subsequent characters must be belong to the alphanumeric characters, '_', '.', and '-'.

-Metric instrument names should include their namespacing in the name.
-For example, HTTP metrics should be prefixed by "http_".
+Metric instrument names belong to a namespace, which is the `name` of the associated `Meter`, allowing the same metric name to be used in multiple libraries of code, unambiguously, within the same application.

 Metric instrument names SHOULD be semantically meaningful, even when viewed outside of the context of the originating Meter name.
 For example, when instrumenting